 This post contains information related to the University Library's current operations and response to the COVID-19 outbreak, including updates to operations, access to remote services, and other helpful links.

-The University Library is closed to public access.
-For further information on Information Technology's Laptop Loan program, including appointment scheduling for device pick-up and return, please visit their website.
+For information on Information Technology's Laptop Loan program, including appointment scheduling for device pick-up and return, please visit their website.

 Any future changes to library building and service hours will be announced on this page and updated on our library hours page.

 24/7 Library Lockers are available.
 Sign into OneSearch with your CSUDH username and password to enable request options for CSUDH and CSU+ materials.
-We are circulating course reserves on a 7-day checkout basis.
 For more details on the 24/7 Library Lockers service and how to request materials, please visit our Library Lockers website.

 For questions, please call Library User Services at 310-243-3712 or email email@example.com.

 There are many ways to conduct research and receive assistance online!
 Virtual services through the Research Help Desk are available with CSUDH librarians Monday through Thursday from 10am to 6pm and Fridays from 10am to 4pm with 24/7 chat outside these hours from librarians at other CSU and university campuses.
 Support by email and Zoom, a free web conferencing tool with video, audio, and screen sharing, is also available.

 Not sure how to request an online appointment or use Zoom?
 See our FAQ on how to schedule an online research appointment and the Academic Technology documentation on Zoom.